joelshel/assignment_02/README.md

 # assignment_02

-A repository with some of the scripts used by my team in the second ASB assignment.
+A repository with the scripts used by my team in the second ASB assignment.